betrusted-io/xous-core/svd2utra/README.md

 hard to audit code, especially for experts in systems programming who are not also experts in Rust.

-The primary trade-off for achieving unambiguity and thinness is less type checking and type hardening, because we are not fully taking advantage of the advanced syntax features of Rust.
+The primary trade-off for achieving unambiguousness and thinness is less type checking and type hardening, because we are not fully taking advantage of the advanced syntax features of Rust.

 That being said, a certain degree of deliberate malleability in the register abstraction is desired to assist with security-oriented
 audits: for a security audit, it is often just as important to ask what the undefined bits do, as it is to check the settings of the defined bits.
-Malleabilty allows an auditor to quickly create targeted tests that exercise undefined bits.
+Malleability allows an auditor to quickly create targeted tests that exercise undefined bits.
 Existing Rust-based access crates create strict types that eliminate the class of errors where constants defined for one register are used in an incorrect type of register,